serena-xue/2025Spring-Telling-Stories-with-Data/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+I'm Qing Xue and you can call me Serena.
+I love playing with charts and colors.

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+- Wisely choose colors
+- What kind of chart is better in each situation
+- With help of visualization, how to make a presentation easier to understand and more impressive

 # Portfolio

+- Week 1
+- Week 2
+- Week 3
+- Final Project

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.